 We will have an award ceremony.
 The Plumas Pines Resort stays open late and there will be live music in the evening.

 Yes, there are many options for lodging, including motels, cabins, and campgrounds.
 Please reference attached listings for local overnight accommodations.

 What happens to my bike and kayak after I finish the race?

 Volunteers will be moving bikes back to the Plumas Pines Resort.
 If you don’t want us moving your bike, please let race directors know before the race and pick up your equipment ASAP.
 Kayaks will be handled by kayak catchers once you’ve reached the shore.
-It’s your responsibility to pick up your kayak in a timely manner once you’ve finished the race.
+It’s your responsibility to retrieve your equipment in a timely manner once you’ve finished the race.

 How much of my money is going to Courage Worldwide?

 We have worked hard to gain sponsors to fund this triathlon so that EVERY PENNY or your registration fee goes toward building homes for these horribly abused kids.
 Know that YOU are making a difference!